BiagioAntonelli/ThompsonSamplingExploration/readME.md

 ```

 ## Simulator
-Simulator.py acts as a controller, given a selected agent, it provides at each iteration a context, observe the action selected and generate a reward.
+Simulator.py acts as a controller, given an agent, it provides at each iteration a context, observe the action selected and generate a reward.

 ## Data

-all the data needed can be downloaded [here](https://drive.google.com/open?id=1DEKMzuR-jlUpCDaZE4x0vtoQWgiirtR7)
+all the data needed can be downloaded [here](https://drive.google.com/open?id=1DEKMzuR-jlUpCDaZE4x0vtoQWgiirtR7) and should be put in the data folder.